fallahn/xygine/tutorial/part_5/readme.md

 ### Overview
 In part four of the tutorial I left the task of creating block entities as an exercise for the reader, so I'll not be covering the code here.
-If you haven't added the blocks yet the source code for this part of the tutorial includes the code in `GameState::createBlocks()`.
+If you haven't added the blocks yet the source code for this part of the tutorial includes the block code in `GameState::createBlocks()`.
 From here I'm going to assume the block code is functioning as we concentrate on tidying up the assets with a `SpriteSheet` and implementing a game UI overlay.